How do I figure out who my advisor is and when they have office hours?

 - Economics (ECON) 101 and 102: These are required as part of the program by the time you graduate and a mark of >70% in each of them gets you the Validation by Educational Experience (VEE) in Economics.

-- Accounting and Financial Management (AFM) 101 and 102: AFM 101 is required for both ActSci programs.
-AFM 102 is only required as part of the Finance Option.
-The course(s must be completed by the time you graduate.
+- Accounting and Financial Management (AFM) 101 and 102: AFM 101 is required for all ActSci programs.
+AFM 102 is only required as part of the Finance Specialization.
+The course(s) must be completed by the time you graduate.
+A mark of at least 70% in AFM 101 gets you half of the Accounting and Finance VEE.

 If you try to enroll in these courses but can’t because they are full then take something else.
 We recommend you take something you can enjoy doing when you are getting through first year since it’s hard enough to adjust to university studies without extra stress of electives you don’t like.